 I told him to approach his work that way.
-To do his assignments, all of them, and to get them in on time.
-Rather than being overwhelmed at all of the work, I told him that most successful students I knew made a master calendar of all the assignment due dates and then go to work on whatecer was due nexxt.
+Set a goal to do all of the assignments and to get them in on time.
+I told he could overwhelmed looking at all of the work to be done over the entire semester.
+Or, he could make a master calendar of all the assignment due dates and then go to work on whatecer was due nexxt.

 As the fall semester wore on, I learned more of Stephen's story.
-He had struggled in school.
+He had struggled in high school.
 It had taken him longer to finish than most young people.
 Family members, including his mother, kept reminding him that he was a failure.
-But he kept at it and in the face of their prophecies to the contrary he got his diploma.
-Now, in the face of their nay-saying he had enrolled in college.
-He told me that before coming to our campus no had believed he had much potential.
+But he kept at it and, in the face of their prophecies to the contrary, he got his diploma.
+Now, in the face of their negative adivice, he had enrolled in college.
+He told me that before he started classes on our campus, no one had believed he had much potential.

 Stephen didn't become an "A" student.
 He didn't make any honor rolls.
 In fact, he often found himself on academic probation.
-One reason was that he never did real well on tests.
+One reason was that he never did very well on tests.
 Still, he managed to pass most of his courses by being in class every day, turning in all of his assignments on time and breaking down his studying into bite-sized digestible portions.
-By passing course after course he began to gain a measure of self-esteem.
+By passing course after course. he began gaining a measure of self-esteem.
 He was a great singer and he was on the school's cross-country team.

-"Can I talk to you," Lori said, looking around my open office door one August morning.
+"Can I talk to you," Lori said, looking around my open office door one late August morning.

 "Sure, come in."

-We had known each other; she had been in at least one of my classes.
+We had known each other.
+She had earlier been in at least one of the General Education classes I taught.
 That day, though, I learned a dark side of her that I had never guessed.

 "I'm an alcoholic," she said as she closed the door.

-Her parents were alcoholics, she said, and she had fallen into the same trap while a teen-ager.
-Her pious grandmother, however, had pulled her aside during her senior year.
+Her parents were alcoholics, she said, and she had fallen into the same trap while a teenager.
+Her pious grandmother, however, had pulled her aside during her senior year of high school.
 She told Lori that she would help her financially if Lori would come to our school, a small Christian university.

-I'm not an expert on alcoholism.
+I'm not an expert on the addiction to alcohol.
 I didn't have any sure-fire steps to give her.
 I did, however, believe in prayer.
 So I prayed with her.

 "I haven't had a drink in six months," she said triumphantly.

-Around campus Angela always looked like she had just stepped out of a modeling magazine.
-Her hair was always in place; her makeup was on.
+Around campus, Angela always looked like she had just stepped out of a modeling magazine.
+Her hair was always in place and her makeup was on.
 Her clothes were perfect.
 Nothing was out of place.
 I wondered how she always managed to stand out like that.
 Where did she find the time?

-Angela dreamed of graduating from college and moving into a career probably in business in which she would make a lot of money and could fulfill her dream of living at a fairly high level.
+Angela dreamed of graduating from college and moving into a business career in which she would make a lot of money and fulfill her dream of living at a fairly high economic level.

 Then she let some friends talk her into joining them on a missions trip to Mexico sponsored by the university.
-Her group went for a week to a little Indian village in the interior of Mexico.
-For the first couple of days Angela struggled to keep up her appearance.
+Her group went for a week to a little indigenous tribal village in the interior of Mexico.
+For the first couple of days, Angela struggled to keep up her beauty-queen appearance.

-The Indians were poor.
+The people of the village were poor.
 The streets were just dirt.
-Barefoot kids were everywhere playing in the dirt in their ragged clothes.
+Barefoot kids were everywhere playing in the dirt in ragged clothes.

-At first Angela was repelled by them.
+At first, Angela seemed repelled by them.
 She stood stiffly around them with a smile frozen on her face.
-Then their smiles began to break through to her.
-About the third day she knelt down to one.
+Then, the children's smiles began to break through to her.
+About the third day, she knelt down to one child.
 The little girl reached out for a hug.
 Before Angela knew it, she had wrapped her arms around the dirty but smiling little girl.

-During that embrace some things began to dissolve inside Angela.
-She came home, changed her major to elementary education and has wound up teaching in an inner city school. [ more info on "Commission Unto Mexico" ]
+During that embrace, some things began to dissolve inside Angela.
+She came home, changed her major to elementary education, and has wound up teaching in an inner-city school.

 On April 19, 1995 a truck bomb set off by Timothy McVeigh blew up a federal building in downtown Oklahoma City.
 Less than 10 miles away, students on the campus of Southern Nazarene University heard and felt a boom.
 At first, they looked over toward the science hall, wondering what the physics students had done this time.
 It was something far more horrific than that.

 A cloud of smoke and dust was still rising over downtown Oklahoma City as radio and television stations began reporting the awful bombing in America's heartland.

-I was flying in that day from Europe.
-As a result I got the story of a bombing in Oklahoma City in bits and pieces in airports along the way.
+I was flying home that day from Europe.
+As a result, I got the story of a bombing in Oklahoma City in bits and pieces in airports as I changed flights along the way.